johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/overview.md

 ## Lightweight

-[PureParse](https://www.npmjs.com/package/pure-parse) is super-lightweight.
+[PureParse](https://www.npmjs.com/package/pure-parse) is super-lightweight and has no dependencies.
 It is also tree-shakeable, and since it exports individual functions rather than classes, bundlers are able to tree-shake away _all_ the functionality that your app is not using.

 By having a small size, and by being tree-shakable, [PureParse](https://www.npmjs.com/package/pure-parse) ensures that the final footprint on the application bundle size is minimal.
 You can use it alongside other validation libraries without worrying about the bundle size.